Criminal Injury Claims | No Win No Fee

 You are entitled to make a criminal injury claim for compensation even if you were not directly assaulted or attacked, but you were witness to a violent crime.
 For example, if you were witness to another person being beaten up or to an armed robbery.
 In these cases, you may escape physically unscathed, but the incident can have a profound effect on you mentally.

 You may find yourself experiencing inexplicable panic attacks at any time and generally find it hard to go on living your life as you did before.
-So, you should receive criminal injuries compensation for this ongoing mental trauma.
+So, you should receive criminal injury compensation for this ongoing mental trauma.